-- Food-grade lubricants must be in compliance with FDA 212 CFR 178.3570 and qualify as an NSF-H1 lubricant.
-Please consult with lubrication manufacturer for more information. - When making a lubrication change, verify with the lubrication supplier to assure compatibility and to obtain recommended cleaning or flushing procedures. - Make sure not to mix different oils with different additive packages or different base oil formulation types.
+- Avoid using (EP) gear oils in worm gears that contain sulfur-phosphorous chemistries, as these additives can react adversely with bronze worm gears and accelerate wear. - Food-grade lubricants must be in compliance with FDA 212 CFR 178.3570 and qualify as a NSF-H1 lubricant.
+Please consult with lubrication manufacturer for more information. - When making a lubrication change, check with the lubrication supplier to assure compatibility and to obtain recommended cleaning or flushing procedures. - Make sure not to mix different oils with different additive packages or different base oil formulation types.
 Polyglycol (PG) oils are not capable of being mixed with other oil types and should never be mixed with mineral oil or polyalphaolefin (PAO) synthetic oil.